 - Identifying key cultural influencers

 - Managing conduct risk

 - Developing their own self-assessment framework

-While there may never be a “perfect” methodology for measuring culture, this framework outlines an array of measures and techniques that firms can usefully adopt in their quest to institute a meaningful, objectively monitorable, and operationally workable culture change programme.
+“Over the past decade, we have spent an ever-increasing amount of time advising organisations in relation to their culture change, conduct initiatives, and culturally rooted problems,” said London financial regulatory partner David Berman.
+“While there may never be a ‘perfect’ methodology for measuring culture, as this Framework demonstrates, there is an array of measures and techniques that institutions can usefully adopt in their quest to institute a meaningful, objectively monitorable, and operationally workable culture change programme.”